Breakthrough test performance

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.

-Study Design: Prospective, interventional, return-of-results study to evaluate the clinical implementation of an MCED test.
+- Study design: Prospective, interventional, return-of-results study to evaluate the clinical implementation of an MCED test.

-Study Objectives: Assess the extent of diagnostic testing required to achieve diagnostic resolution, evaluate test performance, and evaluate participant reported outcomes.
+- Study objectives: Assess the extent of diagnostic testing required to achieve diagnostic resolution, evaluate test performance, and evaluate participant reported outcomes.

-Clinical validation of a targeted methylation-based multi-cancer early detection test using an independent validation set1
+Annals of Oncology: Clinical validation of a targeted methylation-based multi-cancer early detection test using an independent validation set1

-Cohort: >4,000 participants without a prior history of cancer from 142 sites, 70% with newly diagnosed cancer, 30% cancer free at enrollment and at 1 year
+- Cohort: 4,000+ participants without a prior history of cancer from 142 sites, 70% with newly diagnosed cancer, 30% cancer free at enrollment and at 1 year.

-Study Design: Case- controlled observational study to validate an MCED test regarding sensitivity, specificity and cancer signal origin prediction
+- Study design: Case-controlled observational study to validate an MCED test regarding sensitivity, specificity and Cancer Signal Origin prediction.

 Galleri sets the standard for multi-cancer early detection